Last Modified Date: 01 Jun 2016

 Tableau Server does not require any changes to support workbooks that use data extracts from SAS ODBC connections.
 To schedule refreshes to your data extracts, the Tableau Server machine will need similar configuration changes as your Tableau Desktop machine.
 The steps for configuring Tableau Server are the same as above, except that you must create a System DSN (instead of a User DSN) on the Tableau Server machine and use the exact name as the DSN you created for use with Tableau Desktop.

-The following list contains know issues with SAS ODBC data connections.
+The following list contains known issues with SAS ODBC data connections.

 Live Versus Extract-based Connections: Live connections to SAS ODBC in Tableau does not provide the same performance and functionality as an extract-based connection.